aljoxo/Arisen/README.md

 #### Q: How do I enable my crosshair?
 A: Disable the `Contextual Crosshair` mod, under the "Heads Up Display (HUD)" Separator in MO2.

-#### Q: How do I get rid of the black bars?
-How to disable letterbox.
-A: Open the ENB Menu (Default `Shift+Enter`), Open `ENBPOSTPASS.FX`, Scroll down until you see "letterbox" and untick it, Press the "Save Configuration" button, Close the ENB Menu.

 #### Q: Wasn't this modlist originally named Apotheosis?
 Why the name change?
 A: There were some conversations over the name and it was decided that the name would be changed to minimize any long term drama or problems that would have arisen from it.

-### Known Issues

-#### Being randomly attacked or arrested by NPCs!
-Solution(s)
- 1. open the console, select one of the NPCs, and type `paycrimegold 0 0`

-#### Tolfdir won't initiate dialogue with Ancano during the "The Eye of Magnus" quest!
-Solution(s)
- 1. Once in the Hall of the Elements, after Ancano finishes talking, click on Tolfdir in console and type `disable` followed by `enable`.
-This should trigger the fight to start.

-#### The frozen enemies in Auriel's Chapel are in the ceiling during "Touching The Sky" quest!
-Solution(s)
- 1. Open the Precision MCM, select 'Debug', and set a toggle key.
-Toggle Precision off before entering Auriel's Chapel, and turn it back on when all the frozen enemies are dead.
- 2. You can use TCL and kill commands with scroll wheel to kill them one by one.
-   - Note: If you use the `killall` command, Arch-Curate Vyrthur will die when reaching him.
-This can break his scripted dialogue scene with Serana, thereby completely breaking the quest.
-It is highly suggested that you do not use the `killall` command.

-#### Alduin's Bane Cutscene Stuck! / Alduin not landing during Elder Scroll Cutscene!
-Solution(s)
- 1. Open console and type `setstage mq206 32` to make Alduin land on the word wall.
- 2. If this still doesn't fix the scene, type `setstage mq206 70` to learn the Dragonrend Shout.
- 3. If Alduin seems to be infinitely fighting with the NPCs, type `setstage mq206 100` to finish the cutscene and return to Throat of the World.
-(Note: Do not use this step as your first resort.)

-#### Black Screen when getting on Odahviing to travel to Skuldafn!
-Solution(s)
- 1. Deactivate Precision and Precision Creatures and rerun Nemesis (it is safe to re-enable these once you are in Skuldafn).
- 2. When mounting Odahviing to travel to Skuldafn, once he takes off the ground, open console and type `coc SkuldafnStart`.
-As long as the next stage of the quest is marked this should cause no bugs and let you continue the quest as normal.

-#### Black Screen when entering Waking Dreams after the "The Gardener of Men" quest!
-Solution(s)
- 1. Deactivate Precision and Precision Creatures and rerun Nemesis.
-After riding the Dragon up to Miraak's platform, it should be safe to re-enable these.

-#### [Insert Issue with the Civil War]
-Solution(s)
- 1. The civil war is broken in vanilla.
-I generally suggest not doing it.

 ### Tweaking the Game Settings

 #### BethINI

-Before running BethINI please make sure that your paths are correctly set.
-I also suggest backing up the original `.ini` files just in case.

- - **Game**: `Skyrim Special Edition`
- - **Game Path**: `[Path to Modlist]\Stock Game`
-   - example: `F:\Arisen\Stock Game`
- - **Mod Organizer**: `[Path to Modlist]`
-   - example: `F:\Arisen`
- - **INI Path**: `Mod Organizer > Arisen - Default Profile`

 To get some more FPS, tweak the following value in the detail section in BethINI.

 - `Shadow Resolution`: 2048
 - `Ambient Occlusion`: Either use this or the ENB version.
 The ENB version is more intensive.
 Do not have both turned on.
 - `Remove Shadows`: I really don’t recommend turning this on, but if you must, then you can.
-    - Do make note that if you remove shadows you must also disable the [Shadow Boost](https://www.nexusmods.com/skyrimspecialedition/mods/73133) mod in the ENB Menu.

 If you want to tweak your ENB to improve performance, consider looking at Annakin's [ENB Tips](https://github.com/The-Animonculory/Modding-Resources/blob/main/ENB%20Tips.md) guide.